IMSweeney/Udacity_Mouse_Maze_Project/README.md

 # Methodology
 ## Data Preprocessing
-*All preprocessing steps have been clearly documented.
-Abnormalities or characteristics about the data or input that needed to be addressed have been corrected.
-If no data preprocessing is necessary, it has been clearly justified.*

 For this project the Data pre-processing was minimal.
 The only data that the robot recieves is the sensor data.
 This data is based on heading (forward, left, and right sensors) rather than absolute direction.
 For my purposes, it was more valuable to have the data in absolute directions, so the sensor data is converted using the heading of the robot to absolute directions (e.g. left, up, down).

 ## Implementation
-*The process for which metrics, algorithms, and techniques were implemented with the given datasets or input data has been thoroughly documented.
-Complications that occurred during the coding process are discussed.*

 For this robot to be able to succesfully navigate the maze and find a goal it must perform four main functions:
 1. Maintain an accurate record of it's current location